Distance measurements for nominal attributes

-When the attributes are nominal, two main approaches may be used:
+When attributes are nominal, two main approaches can be used:

 where p is the total number of attributes and m is the number of matches.

-2. Creating a binary attribute for each state of each nominal attribute and computing their dissimilarity.
+2. Creating a binary attribute for each state of each nominal attribute and calculation of their dissimilarity.